AndreasChristensen89/resto-booking-system/README.md

 2. Follows to find best option (fewest seat losses) when combining any two tables
 3. Follows to find best option (fewest seat losses) when combining any three tables
 4. All options are then compared to each other to find best match
-    - fewest tables are prioritised, meaning if losses are equal it will pick the option with the fewest tables
+    - fewest tables are prioritised, meaning if losses are equal, it will pick the option with the fewest tables
         - 1-table-option is only compared to 2-table-option.
 If a single table can fit a group, and with fewer or equal losses than a two-table option, then a 3-table option is not worth considering due to loss of smaller tables.
 As mentioned above, smaller tables are valuable and should be kept for smaller groups.
         - e.g. if available tables' sizes are [2, 2, 4, 10], a group of 8 will be given a table of 10, even though the total-seat loss of 2+2+4 == 0.
 If only the table for 10 is used, then three tables remain for a potential of more groups, compared to only a table of 10.
     - fewer losses are then prioritised
         - 2-table option and 3-table option are compared
 5. If three tables are not sufficient then tables will be added one by one, largest to smallest.
-    - If sum of seats exceeds number of guests then last table will not be added, and it, along with the following smaller tables, is checked for which one gives fewest losses.
+    - If sum of seats exceeds number of guests, then last table will not be added, and it, along with the following smaller tables, is checked for which one gives fewest losses.
     - Seeks to only add one table to preserve tables
 6. Once tables are assigned Admin is still free to change tables.